j8r/error.cr/README.md

 ### I can't use this in my main program.

-This libary can only be used inside methods, because the `throw` macro expands to a `return Error`.
+This libary can only be used inside methods, because the `Error.throw` macro expands to a `return Error`.

 ### This doesn't work in the `initialize` of my class!